A topic from the subject of Chemical Engineering in Chemistry.

 Energy Balance

-Energy balance is a technique used to track the flow of energy through a separation process.
-It is used to determine the energy requirements of the process and to identify potential sources of heat loss.
+Energy balance tracks energy flow through a separation process.
+It determines energy requirements and potential heat loss.

 Applications